 Unrealized gain/ (loss) against investment in quoted shares is Tk.
-(204.70) crore e) Capital requirements broken down by appropriate equity groupings, consistent with the banks methodology, as well as the aggregate amounts and the type of equity investments subject to any Supervisory provisions regarding regulatory capital requirements.
+(260.44) crore capital.
+Not Applicable e) Capital requirements broken down by appropriate equity groupings, consistent with the banks methodology, as well as the aggregate amounts and the type of equity investments subject to any Supervisory provisions regarding regulatory capital requirements.

-- Total latent revaluation gains/ (losses): None - Any amounts of the above included in Tier- 2 capital.
+- Total latent revaluation gains/ (losses) : None - Any amounts of the above included in Tier- 2 a) The general qualitative disclosure requirement including the nature of IRRBB and key assumptions, including loan pre-payments and behavior of non-maturity deposits, and frequency of IRRBB measurement.

 TK.
-129.74 crore (Investment in unquoted share Tk.
-1037.93 Crore \times 1.25 Risk weight \times 10% Capital requirement) has been assessed against unquoted equity holdings and shown in MCR.
+141.11 crore (Investment in unquoted share Tk.
+1128.93 Crore \times 1.25 Risk weight \times 10% Capital requirement) has been assessed against unquoted equity holdings and shown in MCR.